relex/json-diff-react/README.md

 N.B. `showElisionsForObjects` option was not part of the original [json-diff] library.
 It was added only for this library.
 It’s turned on by default.
 It renders elisions like `...` for objects in the similar way it’s done for arrays.

+N.B. `renderElision` option was added only to this library.
+It wasn’t a part of original [json-diff] library.
+It allows you to customize “...”/“...
+(N entries)” template.
+Can also be useful to support localizations other than English.

 ## Authors